-The Institute is located in the capital of Zeeland, a region that, for centuries, has acted as one of Europe’s primary windows unto the Atlantic world.
-It is also the ancestral homeland of the Roosevelt family, which hailed from the island of Tholen in the eastern part of Zeeland.
-Around 1650 Claes Maartensz. van Rosevelt and his wife Jannetje made the crossing to New Amsterdam, buying a piece of land on Manhattan island.
+The location of the RIAS in the province of Zeeland comes from the available evidence that the US-based Roosevelt family originally came from the island of Tholen.
+Around 1650 Claes Maartensz van Rosevelt and his wife Jannetje made the crossing to New Amsterdam, buying a piece of land on Manhattan island.
 From these beginnings sprang the two wings of the family: the ‘Oyster Bay’ Roosevelts that included Theodore and Eleanor, and the ‘Hyde Park’ Roosevelts to which Franklin belonged.

-To celebrate the anniversaries of 1982, and to recognize the Roosevelt family’s roots in Zeeland, the Province of Zeeland and the Franklin and Eleanor Roosevelt Institute of New York (FERI) organized the first international Four Freedoms Awards ceremony in Middelburg.
+To celebrate the anniversaries of 1982, and to recognize the Roosevelt family’s roots in Zeeland, the Province of Zeeland and the Franklin and Eleanor Roosevelt Institute (FERI) in Hyde Park organized the first international Four Freedoms Awards ceremony in Middelburg.
 The prize had originally been initiated by Eleanor Roosevelt herself in the late 1940s as a way to honor her late husband, and the US-based ceremony continues to this day in New York.
 The move to establish the international awards ceremony in Middelburg was regarded by all parties involved as a fitting way to recognize FDR’s family roots, the strength of Dutch-American relations, and the globalist vision of Roosevelt the President.
-The principal 1982 award was presented to, among others, Her Royal Highness Princess Juliana of the Netherlands.
-Since then the awards have been presented in Middelburg every two years, and notable laureates have included Václav Havel (1990), Mary Robinson (1998), Nelson Mandela (2002), the European Court of Human Rights (2010), and Angela Merkel (2016).
+The principal 1982 award was presented to Her Royal Highness Princess Juliana of the Netherlands.
+Since then they have been presented in Middelburg every two years, and notable laureates have included Václav Havel (1990), Mary Robinson (1998), Nelson Mandela (2002), the European Court of Human Rights (2010), and Angela Merkel (2016).

-In 2016, 30 years after its founding, the Center entered a new partnership together with the University of Leiden.
+In 2016, thirty years after its founding, the Roosevelt Study Center entered into a new partnership together with the University of Leiden.
 This brought a new name – Roosevelt Institute for American Studies – and a new purpose – to become a graduate school for US history.
 This was begun under the heading ‘Exploring the Rooseveltian Century,’ a wide-ranging project that sought to investigate how the Roosevelts reconfigured our understanding of the role of the state, state-citizen relations, social equality, and individual and collective rights.
 This resulted in a major international conference and a separate project on educational innovation that led to the creation of a MOOC (online course), The Rooseveltian Century.

-The Center and Institute have always been located in the historic center of Middelburg, the Netherlands.
-From 1987 to 2020, it was housed at the twelth-century Abbey complex.
-In August 2020, the Institute moved to the premises of the Zeeland Archives.
+The Center and Institute have always been located in the historic center of Middelburg.
+From 1987 to 2020, it was housed at the twelfth-century Abbey complex.
+In August 2020, the Institute moved to its current location in the Zeeland Archives.